- 5 Days

 and SAVE 5% up to a maximum

 Two relaxing resorts melt away stress!
 Quebec’s beautiful Eastern Townships are a tapestry of vineyards, pastoral countryside, mountains, and crystal clear lakes.
-Stay three nights at Hôtel Chéribourg.
+Stay three nights at Manoir Des Sables.
 A cocktail party welcomes you and the evening’s entertainment is a memorable retreat.
-Hôtel Chéribourg’s amazing views are complemented by 4-star amenities such as a tennis court, two pools, an outdoor whirlpool, and well-appointed rooms.
+Manoir Des Sables amazing views are complemented by 4-star amenities such as a spa, pool, a golf course, and well-appointed rooms.

-The Abbey of Saint-Benoît-du-Lac is home to 50 Benedictine monks who are famous for their hand crafted cheeses and apple Cider.
+The Abbey of Saint-Benoît-du-Lac is home to 30 Benedictine monks who are famous for their handcrafted cheeses and Apple Cider.
 Then experience pure body products using only olive oil and essential oils.
 Select your favourites at the Savon des Cantons boutique.
 Stroll the fragrant fields of Bleu Lavande, the region’s most important lavender producer.
 Tour a winery and soak in Magog’s scenery for the remainder of your stay.

 Stop in Old Montreal for lunch en route to the remarkable Le Château Montebello, the world’s largest log cabin!
 Founded as a private club in 1930, it offers tranquility and rustic elegance.
 Continue home, stopping in pretty Gananoque for lunch with a view of the St. Lawrence River.